michal-bures/konkr_web/_posts/2022-12-24-merry-christmas.markdown

 You may notice the game got some cute little wholesome additions for the holiday season.
-Don't worry, this is strictly temporary!
+Rest assured this is strictly temporary!